bitcoinerlab/descriptors/README.md

   ```

   The generated documentation will be available in the `docs/` directory.
 Open the `index.html` file to view the documentation.

-  Please note that not all the functions have been fully documented yet.
-However, you can easily understand their usage by reading the source code or by checking the integration tests or playgrounds.

 ## Authors and Contributors